jeremytammik/tbc/a/1895_exterior_walls.md

 The algorithm consists of two parts:

 1. The main part &ndash;
-From the center of the LocationCurve of the wall, two perpendicular rays (long lines) are shot on either side of the LocationCurve.
+From the centre of the LocationCurve of the wall, two perpendicular rays (long lines) are shot on either side of the LocationCurve.
 Determine the number of intersections of these rays with other walls.
 If the number of intersections on one side is zero, this is an outer wall.
 2. An additional part &ndash;